PoTo: A Hybrid Andersen's Points-to Analysis for Python: Syntax and Semantics

 \section{Syntax and Semantics}

-Recent work defines syntax for a subset of Python and a corresponding interpretation semantics for the purposes of weakest precondition inference~\cite{rakamnouykit_et_al_2024}.
-A notable idea in this work is the separation of Python constructs into \emph{interpreted} and \emph{uninterpreted} ones.
-Interpreted constructs are handled precisely following the construct's intended semantics.
-Uninterpreted constructs are captured by a syntactic structure $\textit{Other}$ and are subject to fall-through interpretation.
-Fall-through interpretation ignores the semantics the construct carries and recursively interprets its components; it is generally neither sound nor precise.
+Recent work defines syntax for a subset of Python and a corresponding interpretation semantics for the purpose of weakest precondition inference~\cite{rakamnouykit_et_al_2024}.
+A notable idea in this work is the separation of Python constructs into interpreted and uninterpreted ones.
 In this paper, we follow the idea of separating constructs into interpreted and $\textit{Other}$ but differ in important ways as our goal is interprocedural flow- and context-insensitive points-to analysis rather than weakest precondition inference.
 Unlike~\cite{rakamnouykit_et_al_2024}, we track object creation and flow of values and construct a call graph on the fly.
-Flow-insensitive points-to analysis demands a different set of interpreted constructs and typically a different interpretation.
+Flow-insensitive points-to analysis demands a different set of interpreted constructs and a different interpretation.

-\Secref{sec:syntax} defines the syntax for the purposes of flow-insensitive points-to analysis, \Secref{sec:3-address_code} defines the interpretation that generates 3-address code, and \Secref{sec:constraint_resolution} presents Andersen-style constraint resolution, highlighting Python-specific semantics.
+Section~\ref{sec:syntax} defines the syntax for the purposes of flow-insensitive points-to analysis, Section~\ref{sec:3-address_code} defines the interpretation that generates 3-address code, and Section~\ref{sec:constraint_resolution} presents Andersen-style constraint resolution, highlighting Python-specific semantics.